asv1407/CodeAlpha_Image_Gallery/README.md

 # Image Gallery 🖼️

 A simple and interactive image gallery built with HTML, CSS, and JavaScript.
 Users can browse through a collection of images with smooth navigation.

 ## 📌 Overview
-This project was developed as part of my **Frontend Development Internship**
+This project was developed as part of my **Frontend Development Internship**.
 It is a simple yet interactive **Image Gallery** where users can view and navigate through a collection of images.

 ## 🛠 Technologies Used
 - HTML